yyc12345/BallanceBlenderHelper/docs/docs/en/virtools-properties.md

 In the `Virtools Group` panel, you can click Add to group objects.
 After clicking the Add button, you can select Predefined and then select one of all legal Ballance group names to add.
 Or select Custom and enter the group name you want to add.
 The selected Virtools group can also be deleted by clicking the Delete button.
 Finally, all group data for this object can be deleted at once by clicking the Trash icon button (which will let you confirm before deleting).

 BBP also provides access to Virtools groups in Blender's other menus, see [Group Operation](./group-operations.md).

+It is important to note that the Virtools group only works on mesh objects.
+When you open the Virtools group panel on other objects, you will see a warning message in the panel indicating that the Virtools group is invalid for that object.
+Although the Virtools group data set on non-mesh objects will be recognized and stored by Blender, it will not be saved to the Virtools file when exporting.

 ## Virtools Material